 - Oat flour (or ground oats) is sometimes combined with other gluten-free flours for gluten-free baked goods.

-Oats have a relatively high-fat content and can go rancid if on the shelf for too long.
+Oats have a higher fat content than other cereal grains and can go rancid if on the shelf for too long.
 Buy oats in small amounts and store them in a tightly covered container in a cool, dry place.

 How to Enjoy Oats